Attar: Ambergris

 Ambergris, also known as Anbar, is a waxy substance excreted from sperm whales and retrieved from beaches and the sea.
 It is thought to have been used by humans for at least 1,000 years, and has a musky aroma.
 Ambrein, an alcohol used as a scent preservative, is extracted from ambergris.

 Spirituality and religion

-For hundreds of years, attars were considered in some societies, mainly in Islamic cultural folk to be something that attracted angels and warded off evil spirits.
-Sufi saints and spiritual aspirants would adorn themselves with these scents to assist them in their journey towards enlightenment.

-The different sects of Hinduism worship deities through household and temple offerings and Sufis in Islamic shrines and sacred khanqah's.
+Hinduism and Buddhism use these scents through household and temple offerings.
+Some Sufis sects in Islam also adopted use of scents from local religions and use them in their shrines.
 Attars are commonly used within the incense and food used as offerings.